Thato-Mot/WordleOptions/README.md

 # 🧠 WordleSolver

-A simple Python-based assistant to help you solve Wordle puzzles by filtering a word list based on known clues: correct letters, present letters, absent letters, and invalid positions.
+A simple Python-based assistant to help me solve Wordle puzzles by filtering a word list based on known clues: correct letters, present letters, absent letters, and invalid positions.
+(I play Wordle daily and I noticed previous answers do not get repeated... the goal is not to find the word, its to find it in the least amount of tries).

 ## 📂 Project Structure